 A) Your individual benefits are calculated by identifying the highest quarter earnings in your base period and by the number of dependents claimed (up to a maximum of four).
 You will receive a letter in the mail with your weekly benefit amount.

 Q) How long will my benefits last?

 A) The benefit year is one year from the claim effective date.
 Benefits are paid until the Maximum Benefit Amount (MBA) is reached or the benefit year ends (under a recent change to Iowa law, most unemployment claims initiated after July 3, 2022, will last a maximum of 16 weeks).

 Q) How will I receive my payments?

-A) When you file a new claim application, you will have the option to select direct deposit or a debit card if that payment method was selected in your application.
+A) When you file a new claim application, you will have the option to select direct deposit or a debit card to receive benefit payments.
 If you already have a debit card, you will continue to use that card until it expires.
 Contact U.S. Bank for questions about the U.S. Bank ReliaCard® (855.282.6161 or visit www.usbankreliacard.com).
-You may also select the option of direct deposit to have your benefit payments deposited directly into your checking or savings abccount.
+You may also select the option of direct deposit to have your benefit payments deposited directly into your checking or savings account.